MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Journals**, and then choose the related link.

     > [!NOTE]
-    >   The **Fixed Asset Journal** window contains new lines for different depreciation books according to the duplication list.
+    >   The **Fixed Asset Journal** page contains new lines for different depreciation books according to the duplication list.
 6. Review or edit the lines, and then choose the **Post** action.

     > [!NOTE]
     >   Another way to duplicate an entry in a separate book is to enter a depreciation book code in the **Duplicate in Depreciation Book** field when you fill in a journal line.

 You can copy entries from one depreciation book to another by using the **Copy Depreciation Book** batch job.
-The batch job creates journal lines in the journal batch that you have specified in the **FA Journal Setup** window for the depreciation book that you want to copy to.
+The batch job creates journal lines in the journal batch that you have specified on the **FA Journal Setup** page for the depreciation book that you want to copy to.
 For more information, see the following procedure.

 ## <a name="to-copy-fixed-asset-ledger-entries-between-depreciation-books"></a>To copy fixed asset ledger entries between depreciation books
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.
 2. Open the relevant depreciation book card, and then choose the **Copy Depreciation Book** action.
-3. In the **Copy Depreciation Book** window, fill in the fields as necessary.
+3. On the **Copy Depreciation Book** page, fill in the fields as necessary.
 4. Choose the **OK** button.

 The copied lines are created in either the fixed asset G/L journal or the fixed asset journal, depending on whether the depreciation book that you are copying has integration to the general ledger.